CarlFlo/dootBot/README.md

 - Work - Allows the user to earn a random amount of money [6 hour cooldown]
 - Daily - Gives the user a random amount of money daily [24 hour cooldown]
-- Farm - Allows the user to plant crops with can be harvested for a reward.
-Crops must be watered daily for them to not perish.
+- Farm - Allows the user to plant crops with can be harvested for a monetary reward.
+Crops must be watered within a timeframe for them to not perish.

 ## Setup